-So, currently I’m spending my evenings and weekends writing the Startup Vikings book.
-Through interviews with Nordic tech entrepreneurs about their personal stories and secrets to leadership and building products, the book is the closest you come to being a fly on the wall at a startup, and to learn how it’s done the Nordic way.
+So currently I’m spending my evenings and weekends writing the Startup Vikings book.
+Through interviews with Nordic tech entrepreneurs about their personal stories and secrets to leadership and building products, the book is the closest you come to being behind-the-scenes at a startup, and to learn how it’s done the Nordic way.

 Right, but what is a meth·od·ol·o·gist?

-Editor of Vevens Gang, a tech blog dedicated to profiling the tech startup scene in Norway, in Norwegian.
+Editor of Vevens Gang, a notebook dedicated to profiling the tech startup scene in Norway, in Norwegian.

 Board member at betaFACTORY, the first tech startup accelerator in Norway.